 Now that we’ve explored some of the benefits let’s talk about some tips to get your company started with content marketing.

 3 High-Level Content Marketing Tips for Startups

-There are so many different avenues of content marketing (from blog posts to social media campaigns to video marketing strategies) that it can be overwhelming at first.
+There are so many different avenues of content marketing (from blog posts to social media campaigns to video marketing) that it can be overwhelming at first.